Quebec City mosque shooting: Background

 The province of Quebec prioritizes immigrants who speak fluent French, and therefore has many Muslim immigrants from former French colonies such as Senegal, as well as Syria, Lebanon, and the North African countries of the Maghreb.
 A number of Muslim French citizens with family origins in the former French colonies have immigrated to Quebec from France.
-Arab residents of the province make up a larger share of its population than in any other Canadian province.
+Arab residents of the province make up a larger share of its population than in any other Canadian province (though not all are Muslim and Ontario has the largest population percentage of Muslims).
 Like most immigrants to Quebec, they are concentrated in Montreal, Quebec's largest city.

-Muslims and other religious minorities in Quebec have been at the centre of debate about religious dress.
-The Bouchard-Taylor Commission on Reasonable Accommodation (2007–2008) was the first to recommend restrictions on religious dress.
-Subsequent governments have sought to place restrictions on religious items of clothing such as Muslim head scarves and Jewish skull caps through legislation such as the Charter of Quebec Values.

 Quebec City has a Muslim population of about 10,000.
 It has a low crime rate — in 2015, there were only two homicides in the city – but saw a threefold increase in the number of reported hate crimes against Muslims in 2017.
 It also has an active far-right community, compared to other Canadian cities.
 A local chapter of Soldiers of Odin said it wanted to conduct safety patrols of neighbourhoods where Muslims live.

 A competitive media market of local right-wing radio talkshow hosts features regular attacks on Islam and Muslims as being incompatible with the values of Quebec society.